On Carr and Lee's correlation immunization strategy: Main results from

-Note that, when $\rho \neq 0$, even when the derivative payoff is real $\varphi(\<X\>_T) \in \Rb$, the basic replicating portfolios $\Pi^\pm$, defined by \eqref{eq:Pi.basic}, will in general be $\Cb$-valued.
-Thus, in addition to reducing the pricing and hedging error from $\Oc(\rho)$ to $\Oc(\rho^2)$, another advantage of the correlation immunization strategy is that it ensures that the hedging portfolio $\Pi$ is $\Rb$-valued when $\varphi(\<X\>_T) \in \Rb$.
+Note that, when $\rho \neq 0$, even when the derivative payoff is real $\varphi(\<X\>_T) \in \Rb$, the basic replicating portfolio value $\Pi^\pm$, defined by \eqref{eq:Pi.basic}, will in general be $\Cb$-valued.
+Thus, in addition to reducing the pricing and hedging error from $\Oc(\rho)$ to $\Oc(\rho^2)$, another advantage of the correlation immunization strategy is that it ensures that the hedging portfolio value $\Pi$ is $\Rb$-valued when $\varphi(\<X\>_T) \in \Rb$.